NwangwuOsitadinma/gateman/README.md

     });

 /*
-The Gateman hasRolesAndAbilities class is loaded into a valid mongoose model which means that the methods are only accessible to valid User objects.
+The Gateman hasRolesAndAbilities class is loaded into a valid mongoose model which means that the methods are only accessible to valid user objects.
 */

-//Retracting a Role from a User
+//Retracting a role from a user

  UserModel.findOne({name: "chioma"}, (err, user)=>{
     user.retract("role")